alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 Variable            | Correlation with DOY :-----------------  | :-------------------:
-Daylength           | `r cor(a, b)`
+Daylength           | `0.9913`
-Accumulated Precip. | `r cor(c, b)`
+Accumulated Precip. | `0.7636`
-Spring Precip.      | `r cor(d, b)`
+Spring Precip.      | `0.0914`
 Avg.
-Spring Temp.   | `r cor(e, b)`
+Spring Temp.   | `-0.2842`

 Daylength has the highest correlation, so as mentioned above, it is the best predictor of date of bud break.
-After that, mean accumulated precipitation seems to be the best predictor.
+After that, mean accumulated (annual) precipitation seems to be the best predictor.
 Interestingly, the more precipitation that occurs, the later the date of first bud break.
+The next best predictor is average Spring temperature - as the temperature increases, date of first bud break gets earlier.
 Spring precipitation alone does not seem to be significantly correlated with date of first bud break.
-The next best predictor is average Spring temperature - as the temperature increases, date of first bud break gets earlier.

-fit linear models to daylength, meanaccumprecip, and avg spring temp
+Here I fit linear models to daylength, mean accumulated precipitation, and mean spring temperature to see how the data fit the model.

 ```{r}
 lm.doy.length <- lm(DOY ~ daylength_min, data = leaf_bud)
 summary(lm.doy.length)